Another day and another week go by, and your husband’s silent treatment continues. It all started with something ridiculous, but he won’t budge.

 It’s all about communication skills and emotional intelligence, which, unfortunately, no one taught us at school.

-Is a Silent Treatment a Form of Abuse?
+Is Silent Treatment a Form of Abuse?

 The silent treatment can be a form of emotional abuse if it is used often as a way of controlling or punishing or manipulating the other person.
 It is abusive especially when it includes threats or insults when the intention is to control you.